django/django/CONTRIBUTING.rst

 Contributing to Channels
 ========================

-As an open source project, Channels welcomes contributions of many forms.By participating in this project, you agree to abide by the Django `code of conduct <https://www.djangoproject.com/conduct/>`_.
+As an open source project, Channels welcomes contributions of many forms.
+By participating in this project, you agree to abide by the Django `code of conduct <https://www.djangoproject.com/conduct/>`_.

 Examples of contributions include: